 Pastor Reuben Jasper Aloyon’s Testimony:

-My pastor had the vision to start a campus ministry, and I was one of his prospects.
-I was hesitant then to commit to this vision since I was a music teacher with many students.
+My pastor envisioned starting a campus ministry, and I was one of his prospects.
+I hesitated to commit to this vision since I was a music teacher with many students.
 Then, I was assigned to teach at one of the cities in Mindanao for two years, and while there, I participated in campus ministries.
 I was mentored and grew in my faith.
-My heart opened with the desire to reach the younger generation as I saw many souls who needed Jesus Christ.
+My heart opened with the desire to reach the younger generation, as I saw many souls who needed Jesus Christ.
 I became a volunteer campus worker for one and a half years.
-I returned to Cebu City with the burden of reaching as many young teens as possible.
+I returned to Cebu City to reach as many young teens as possible.
 During this time, I met Pastor Cris Pano.
 I had never mentioned my desire to reach the campus students, but Pastor Cris shared his desire to reach the campuses in Cebu.
 I believe that God brought us together to fulfill this mission.

 Recent Ministry: